JS Jinryū

-JS Jinryū (SS-507) is the seventh boat of Sōryū-class submarines.
+JS Jinryū (SS-507) is the seventh boat of Sōryū-class submarines, operated by the Japan Maritime Self-Defense Force.
 She was commissioned on 7 March 2016.

 Construction and career

 Jinryū was laid down at Mitsubishi Heavy Industries Kobe Shipyard on January 21, 2011, as the 2011 plan 2900-ton submarine No. 8122 based on the medium-term defense capability development plan.
 At the launching ceremony, it was named Jinryū and launched on 8 October 2014.
-She's commissioned on 7 March 2016 and deployed to Kure.
+She was commissioned on 7 March 2016 and deployed to Kure.